brianmccln/Accordion-Menu/README.md

 ```js
     <ul class="accordiion-ul"></ul>
 ```
 - Import the js file(s) at the end of the body.
-The different imports are shown below for each of the four versions:
+The different imports are
+shown below for each of the four versions:

 - This project has four versions of an accordion menu.
 - Each version has its own **html** and **js** files.
+- All four versions look and behave identically in the browser--
+the difference is in how the same result is made four different ways
+in the JavaScript.
 - Versions **1.5+** also use the **accordion-data.js** file.
 - All four versions use the same **css** file.
 - The accordion is structured as a **ul**, hard-coded into the html.